apple/turicreate/userguide/sound_classifier/how-it-works.md

 This network is kept static during model training.
 We have removed the last three layers of the original VGGish model.
 We use the widest layer, from the original network, as our input data for the final stage.
-This modified VGGish model ouputs a double vector of length 12,288.
+This modified VGGish model outputs a double vector of length 12,288.
 On non-Linux systems, the model has also been eight bit quantized, to reduce its size.